Public newspapers

 Continuing since 2020, the community news initiative supports civic journalists tackling issues of interest in their Eugene, Oregon neighborhoods.

 As part of this outreach, we are partnering with neighborhoods and nonprofits to curate hyperlocal news contributions shared under a Creative Commons license and available to other news organizations.
-Now going into its fourth year, this CPCN project has contributed over 80 percent of the original news stories produced by KEPW News.
+Now in its fifth year, this CPCN project has contributed over 90 percent of the original news stories produced by KEPW News.

 News of the Future